MicrosoftDocs/power-pages-docs/power-pages-docs/system-requirements.md

 Power Pages does not support running with a proxy enabled.
 This can cause unpredictable behavior.
 If you encounter issues, disable the proxy and then try again.

 - Some proxies (such as Zscaler, Blue Coat) modify Power Pages requests by removing headers (CORS or authentication headers).
 Power Pages relies on these headers to load the app.
-- Some proxies (such as Microsoft Defender for Cloud Apps, McAfee) may intercept and change the URL of an app or embedded app.
-For example, if there is a Dynamics 365 app that is running under domain **org.crm.dynamics.com** or a canvas app that is running under domain **apps.powerapps.com**, the platform will not support a proxy that change these domains to a custom domain such as **mycustomdomain.com**.
-This can cause unpredictable behavior when the platform tries to retrieve tokens that are necessary to run the app.

 ## Data types size limits